yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 Seeing as the topic of death and wakes are anecdotally still a largely taboo issue in Singapore, not many people will write about this topic online.
 Hence online information will be largely dominated by official government websites which usually only give the high-level details or what the FD websites say.

-I hope with this blog post sharing of my experience, it could help the next family in planning for this.
-It would have certainly helped me and my family if I have seen this information earlier.
+I hope with this blog post sharing of my experience, it can help the next family in planning for this.
+It certainly would have helped me and my family if we had this information earlier.